I Don't Belong: Music video

 A corresponding music video for the song was released on 10 June 2020.
-The music video was shot in March and April 2020 with in Skerries, Dublin, Ireland, the hometown of lead singer, Grain Chatten.
+The music video was shot in March and April 2020 with in Skerries, County Dublin, Ireland, the hometown of lead singer, Grain Chatten.
 The video, directed by bassist Conor Deegan III, shows Chatten singing walking past numerous sites in Skerries before ultimately being submerged in the water on the coast.
 The music video, originally planned to be shot in London, was shot in Skerries due to the onset of the COVID-19 pandemic.
 Basssit Connor Deegan III explained that the band "had a whole different video shoot planned in London" for the track.
 The purpose of the filming in Skerries was to "use the limitations to our benefit.
 To try to match the emotional feel of the song but without being heavy-handed.
 Telling a visual story parallel to the lyrics."

 Deegan further told NME that Chatten's character "goes on a walk, passing by all these places.
 He’s telling us this dramatic story that slowly grows as the verses go on.
 At the start you do and you don’t really get a sense of the anxiety or negativity to come.
 It’s buried under the surface.
 At the end he submerges himself, completely consumed by his inner thoughts finally coming out into the world."